diaspora/diaspora/README.md

 See [here](http://www.mail-archive.com/dri-devel@lists.sourceforge.net/msg39091.html)
 for when to rebase.

+**IF YOU ARE SUBMITTING A PULL REQUEST WITH ANY DESTRUCTIVE MIGRATIONS, PLEASE GET APPROVAL FROM THE CORE TEAM BEFORE MERGEING**

+Thank you

 We need you to fill out a
 [contributor agreement form](https://spreadsheets.google.com/a/joindiaspora.com/spreadsheet/viewform?formkey=dFdRTnY0TGtfaklKQXZNUndsMlJ2eGc6MQ)
 before we can accept your patches.
 This dual license agreement allows